AI-OR/2023/index.md

 <!-- <h3 class="blackpar_title"> AAAI 24 </h3> -->
 </center>

-Operations Research (OR) is an interdisciplinary field that employs advanced analytical methods to aid in decision-making.
-It leverages techniques from mathematics, statistics, and computer science to model and solve intricate problems, optimizing outcomes across various sectors such as business, government, healthcare, and engineering.
+Operations Research (OR) utilizes sophisticated analytical methods to facilitate optimal decision-making.
+It is an interdisciplinary branch that draws from fields such as mathematics, statistics, and computer science, and specializes in modeling and solving complex problems in various sectors, including business, government, healthcare, and engineering.

-As OR evolves with the growing wave of digitization, it has become imperative to integrate Artificial Intelligence (AI) into the OR process.
-Recognizing this crucial intersection, our workshop titled "Artificial Intelligence for Operations Research" intends to delve into the transformative potential of AI to reinvent the traditional OR process.
+The traditional OR process can be succinctly segmented into four distinct steps:

+1. Business Consulting - understanding the business landscape.
+2. OR Modelling - creating a mathematical optimization model based on project objectives.
+3. Model Solving - strategizing to solve the mathematical optimization models.
+4. Solution Evaluation - testing and deploying the solution.

+In today's digitized world, the integration of Artificial Intelligence (AI) within OR is not just beneficial -– it's essential.
+Recognizing the power of this synthesis, our workshop seeks to spotlight how AI can revolutionize the OR realm, especially emphasizing AI's roles in OR Modeling and Model Solving phases.

 <!-- Call for Papers -->
 <h2 class="blackpar_title" id="Call for Papers">Call for Papers</h2>

-The traditional OR process begins with the identification and definition of the problem, including understanding its context, objectives, and regulations.
-Following this, data is collected from several sources like historical records, market research, or sensor readings, and is preprocessed to ensure its quality and relevance.
-The third step involves formulating a mathematical model that accurately captures the system's essential elements.
-Common mathematical models involve mixed integer linear programming, quadratic programming, and stochastic programming.
-The model is then optimized using various solution methods, such as heuristics, cut generation schemes, decomposition methods, interior point methods, and branch-and-bound to identify the best possible solution.
-The final step involves interpreting, validating the solution, and evaluating its effectiveness in meeting the requirements.

-This workshop is designed to delve into the diverse avenues through which AI can bolster each part of the OR process.
-Topics of interest for this workshop include, but are not limited to:
+Paper submissions are welcomed on topics pertinent to this workshop, including but not limited to:

 1. **Language Model-driven OR Modelling:** Exploring how models like GPT-4 can automatically translate business problem descriptions into mathematical formulations.
 2. **AI in Data Refinement:** Techniques like automated scraping, data augmentation, and `predict-then-optimize' methodologies to improve OR model input.